fluxcd/flux2/docs/release/controllers.md

 Minor releases are used when updating Kubernetes dependencies such as `k8s.io/api` from one minor version to another.

-In effect, this means a minor version will be released for all Flux controllers approximately every three months after each Kubernetes minor version release.
+In effect, this means a minor version will be released for all Flux controllers approximately every four months after each Kubernetes minor version release.
 To properly validate the controllers against the latest Kubernetes version, we reserve a time window of at least two weeks for Flux controllers end-to-end testing.

 ### Major releases